 Small trout were believed to be particularly affected because of reduced cover and increased competition for available niches.
 The smoother bottom probably increased visual contact and interaction between trout thus increased territorial competition and stress.
 Stuart 1953, Kalleberg 1958, and LeCren 1973, all suggest that competition for territories limit the population.
-The loss of diverse water stream bottom is believed to velocities adjacent to the reduce for fry the habitat needed for resting and energy Bjornn et al. (1977) speculated that sediment conservation. embeddedness reduced protective cover for salmonids.
-Kalleberg 1958 made observations of brown trout and Atlantic salmon in a experimental stream and observed that increased water velocity "pressed fish toward the stream bottom" and increased their aggressiveness which caused formation of new territories.
-Aggressiveness also observed to be greatest in bottom-oriented fish. probably indicates that the bottom niches are the preferred habitat, at least for brown trout young and salmon. trout preferred resting station was always proximity with a solid surface.
+The loss of diverse water velocities adjacent to the stream bottom is believed to reduce for fry the habitat needed for resting and energy Bjornn et al. (1977) speculated that sediment conservation. embeddedness reduced protective cover for juvenile salmonids.
+Kalleberg 1958 made observations of brown trout Atlantic salmon in a experimental stream and observed and that increased water velocity "pressed fish toward the stream bottom" and increased their aggressiveness which caused formation of new territories.
+Aggressiveness was also observed to be greatest in bottom-oriented fish.
+This probably indicates that the bottom niches are the preferred habitat, at least for brown trout young and salmon.
+The trout preferred resting station was always in close proximity with a solid surface.
 Observations also indicated that brown trout and salmon fry always selected sites where they could be in direct contact with the bottom substrate while resting.
-Larger fish also preferred contact with the streambed but apparently subdominate fish were excluded from Based upon the literature it would seem that the ever changing stream bottom composed of moving sand bedload would preclude trout from establishing permanent territories.
+Larger fish also preferred contact with the streambed but apparently subdominate fish were excluded from Based upon the literature it would seem that the ever it. changing stream bottom composed of moving sand bedload would preclude trout from establishing permanent territories.